yueweng/restaurant-reviews/README.md

 ### Merge Restaurant Business with Reviews
 Based on the business_id from the business table, I merged the restaurants table with the reviews table

+### Plot Graph of Top Restaurants with Most Reviews
 I plot a graph based on the top 50 restaurants with the most reviews:

 ```python